e-picas/bash-library/MANPAGE.md

 ; it is just a library.
 This manual explains the library itself, its options and usage methods but you MAY keep in mind that the final manual page to read is the one of the real script you will call, using the tools of the library to build its own work.
-See the "Interface" section of this manual for informations about the library interface (when calling it directly).
+See the "Interface" section of this manual for information about the library interface (when calling it directly).

 The following features are available using the library:

 -   some common methods to work with strings and arrays in Bash
--   manage information messages like warnings and errors
+-   a management of information messages like warnings and errors
--   manage a simple **help or usage information** for each script (just defining some variables in this script)
+-   a management of a simple **help or usage information** for each script (just defining some variables in the script)
--   create some **colorized and styled content** for terminal output: some methods are designed to wrap a string between colored or styled tags, according to the current system running, and to build a colorized content using XML-like tags (`<mytag>my content</mytag>`)
+-   the creation of some **colorized and stylized content** for terminal output: some methods are designed to wrap a string between colored or styled tags, according to the current system, and to build a colorized content using XML-like tags (`<mytag>my content</mytag>`)
--   manage a **configuration dotfile** for a script: some methods allows you to read, write, update and delete configuration values in a file
+-   a management of a **configuration dotfile** for a script: some methods allow you to read, write, update and delete configuration values in a file
--   manage **temporary files** and **log files**
+-   a management **temporary files** and **log files**
--   use a set of **common options** (described in next "Options" section) to let the user interact with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation
+-   a set of **common options** (described in next "Options" section) to let the user interact with the script, such as increase or decrease verbosity, make a dry run, ask to force commands or to always prompt for confirmation